Ms Khartini Longpoetih

 Volunteering with RSVP since 2013

-Khartini recalls her first time walking into Lakeside Primary School — a little apprehensive of what to expect.
-After only a short while, she began connecting with the children.
-“That day, I really understood that even one volunteer can make a difference.” says Khartini.
+I recall my first time walking into Lakeside Primary School — a little apprehensive of what to expect.
+After only a short while, I began connecting with the children.
+That day, I really understood that even one volunteer can make a difference.

-Aside from the Mentoring Programme, Khartini also volunteers in the Enriching Lives of Seniors Programme (ELSP), where she enables lonely seniors in senior community spaces to enjoy social activities and to be more active and self-reliant through handicraft and light exercises.
+Aside from the Mentoring Programme, I also volunteered in the Enriching Lives of Seniors Programme (ELSP), where I befriended socially isolated seniors in senior community spaces, engaging them in social activities and encouraging them to be more active and self-reliant through handicrafts and light exercises.

-Khartini has one piece of advice for those who have never volunteered.
-“Go for it!
-The best part of your retirement life would be to set aside some time to volunteer - it's something very special and meaningful and you will feel the fulfilment in your heart at the end of day.”
+My advice for those who have never volunteered – Go for it!
+The best part of your retirement life would be to set aside some time to volunteer.
+It’s something very special and meaningful and you will feel the fulfilment in your heart at the end of day.